Prioritising clarity around competence, qualifications and licensing requirements.

 - Transitionally licensed financial advice providers have up to two years to apply for, and be granted, a full licence from the FMA.

 All financial advice providers who give advice to retail clients must have obtained a full licence by the FMA.

 - Any remaining transitional licences expire.
 Advice can no longer be provided under a transitional licence.

 - Competency safe harbour ceases.
 All industry participants must meet the competency requirements in the Code of Conduct to be able to provide financial advice.

-Over the next 18 months the FMA will work with the industry in order to help participants understand and get ready for the new financial advice regime and licensing.
+Over the coming months, the FMA will work with the industry in order to help participants understand and get ready for the new financial advice regime and licensing.